kristianfreeman/pages-trigger/README.md

 # pages-trigger

-_Ad-hoc deployments for Pages projects using GitHub Actions_
+_Ad-hoc deployments for [Cloudflare Pages](https://pages.dev) projects using GitHub Actions_

-While Pages' API documentation is in development, this codebase is a glimpse at how to use the "Create deployment" endpoint to arbitrarily deploy existing projects, using GitHub Actions.
+While Cloudflare Pages' API documentation is in development, this codebase is a glimpse at how to use the "Create deployment" endpoint to arbitrarily deploy existing projects, using GitHub Actions.

 ## Setup